microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDeviceRegisteredOwner.md

 ```

 ## Description
-the Add-EntraBetaDeviceRegisteredOwner cmdlet adds a registerd owner for an Azure Active Directory device.
+the Add-EntraBetaDeviceRegisteredOwner cmdlet Adds a registerd owner for an Azure Active Directory device.

 ## Examples